-Oral health services are an integral part of comprehensive health care.
-Dental caries, also known as tooth decay, is the most common chronic childhood disease, and can affect eating, speaking, self-esteem and learning.
-In extreme cases, it can cause severe infection, requiring hospitalization.
-An estimated 51 million hours of school are missed each year due to dental problems*.
+Tooth decay is the most common chronic childhood disease, and can affect eating, speaking, self-esteem and learning.
+In extreme cases, toothaches can develop severe infections and put kids in the hospital.
+Lack of insurance, lack of transportation and other barriers keep many children in low-income communities from seeing a dentist on a regular basis.Kids miss an estimated 51 million hours of school each year due to dental problems.*

-The Initiative includes a training program for CHF medical providers to improve oral health screening procedures and increase fluoride varnish application, an innovative way to increase access to preventive oral health for children.
+The Healthy Kids, Health Smiles Initiative also includes a training program for Children’s Health Fund medical providers to improve oral health screening procedures and increase fluoride varnish application, an innovative way to increase access to preventive oral health for kids.

 Healthy Kids, Healthy Smiles is a partnership between Metlife Foundation and the Children’s Health Fund.